Use your browser's back

 |

 The Cabin Creek Battlefield Park is located three and one-half miles north of Pensacola, Oklahoma from Oklahoma State Highway 28.
 The park is owned by the Oklahoma Historical Society and is maintained by the Friends of Cabin Creek Battlefield, Inc., a local volunteer group.
 The park is open from daylight to dusk, 365 days a year.
-The park is host to reenactment enthusiasts every three years as a rotating program sponsored by the Oklahoma Historical Society (next reenactment 2010).
+The park is usually host to reenactment enthusiasts every three years as a rotating program sponsored by the Oklahoma Historical Society (last scheduled reenactment of 2010 was canceled due to Oklahoma governmental budget cuts).
+September 29, 2012 the battlefield is to host an encampment.

 For more about Warren Entertainment's Cabin Creek Coverage Click Here